m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 We need your Twilio authentication credentials for xMatters to communicate with Twilio.

 1. Go to Twilio [Admin Console] (https://www.twilio.com/console)
 2. Copy Account SID and Account Token.
-These will act as your user name and password.
+These will act as your username and password.
 3. Open the Initiate Event via Phone Call v2 workflow in xMatters.
 4. Click Flows tab.
 5. Click Components and go to Endpoints